-When heating is cut off, the oven display flashes two alternating alert screens.
-Additionally, an illuminated "4" on the bottom display level specifies that the oven should be routing electricity away from the heating elements.
+The oven controller display screen flashes two alternating alert screens when a High Limit cutoff is active.
+The activation of the cutoff is accompanied by a click sound.
+Additionally, an illuminated "4" on the bottom-most display block indicates the oven is routing electricity away from the heating elements.

-Possible Causes of High Limit Activation
+High Limit Activation Conditions

-- The oven temperature is set above or near the High Limit cutoff setting.
-The High Limit should be set at least 10°C above the highest intended temperature of your heating application. - A heat source in the oven chamber is pushing the oven temperature above the limit setting. - Significant outgassing in the chamber may be interfering with the measured temperature. - Attempting to heat a significant mass of product or samples may trigger a temperature overshoot and subsequent Limit cutoff. - The oven temperature controller circuitry or sensor probe has failed.
+- The current temperature set point is above or near the High Limit cutoff setting.
+The High Limit should be set to at least 10°C above the highest intended temperature of your heating application. - A heat source in the oven chamber is pushing the oven temperature above the limit setting. - Significant outgassing in the chamber may be interfering with the measured temperature. - Attempting to heat a significant mass of product or samples may trigger a temperature overshoot. - The main controller circuitry or sensor probe has failed.

-If you suspect an ignition event in the oven chamber or a hardware failure wait for the oven to cool to room temperature before opening the chamber door.
+If you suspect an ignition event in the oven chamber or hardware failure, turn off the oven and wait for the oven to cool to room temperature before opening the chamber door.
 Contact Customer Support for assistance.